GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ## Documentation

-@todo manifest of documentation for the subsystem
+This document is currently the only documentation for the Evidence Server.
+The overall description of the BESSPIN Voting System 2020 is found in its [parent description](./BVS 2020 system description.md).

 ## Validation and Verification Methodology

 - The recorded-as-cast verification is provided by the publication of a list of all the encrypted votes that have been submitted.
 - Every honest voter who receives a valid receipt is assured that her vote will be published on the Evidence Server and included in the election tally.
 A voter is able to check himself using the tracking number that his vote is included.
 - The Evidence Server provide cryptographically strong evidence that a voter’s receipt corresponds to a ballot, on the bulletin board.

 Our overall approach to system assurance is summarized in [ASSURANCE.md](../ASSURANCE.md).